 Stage 2 – Escalation to a Manager

-If you’re not happy with our response, you can take your complaint higher – to a Camelot Manager who will provide a response within 10 working days.
+If you’re not happy with our response, you can escalate your complaint to a Camelot Manager who will provide a response within 10 working days.

 Stage 3 – Escalation to a Senior Manager

 If you’re still not 100% happy, you can request a further investigation by a Senior Manager.
-They will then contact you with the final outcome of your complaint.
+They will endeavour to contact you with the final outcome of your complaint within 10 working days, although it make take longer if your complaint is of a complex nature.

 In the unlikely event that you remain dissatisfied, you may refer your complaint to the regulator of The National Lottery, or The National Lottery’s alternative dispute resolution provider, as outlined below: